-If you have received a letter from the NHS you can book your vaccination at one of the Pharmacy Vaccination Sites using the National Booking System.
+If you have received a letter or text from the NHS you can book your vaccination at one of the Pharmacy Vaccination Sites using the National Booking System.

 If you need to cancel your appointment for any reason please call 119 or follow the instructions in your letter.